 What is it?
 There is an increased emphasis in Higher Education on managing and sharing any data produced in the course of research.
 Many of the research funders supporting work at the University of Cambridge require that research data are openly available with as few restrictions as possible.
 It can be useful to create a Data Management Plan for your research project.
 DMP Online helps you to create and share Data Management Plans that meet institutional and funder requirements.

 What is it?
 The University’s Virtual Learning Environment.
 Every taught course/module at Engineering has its own course within this system to support the teaching and learning of that course.
 It can be used amongst other things, to collect course work, share course notes and communicate with students.
 Outside of teaching, it is used as a repository of meeting minutes, agendas and communications.

 What is it?
-Most major research funders now have a mandate for outputs to be made Open Access.
+Most major research funders, including UKRI, now have a mandate for outputs to be made Open Access.
 This means a publication will be freely available online via an Open Access Repository or publisher.
-In addition, authors that wish for their publications to be eligible for the next REF also need to make them Open Access.
 The simplest way to make sure that research outputs are Open Access is to upload the Authors’ Accepted Manuscript to Symplectic Elements.
 This will enable it to go live on the University Repository.

 Where to get help: The University’s Open Access website lists University and funders’ Open Access policies and provides advice on how to ensure research is Open Access.
 If you need support, contact the library team.

 What is it?
 ResearchFish allows the UK research councils to gather evidence about how grant money is used and how it affects society.
 Research outputs can be added via Symplectic Elements throughout the year but must be checked and submitted to ResearchFish during February and March each year.